- who (and why) we are ...

 Norfolk Heritage Steam Railway Ltd. was founded early in 2009.

 The Mid-Norfolk Railway is a highly successful preserved line, some 11 miles in length, that runs from Wymondham to its headquarters at East Dereham through delightful unspoilt Norfolk countryside.
-It runs a regular service from Spring to Autumn using heritage diesel traction, and hires in steam locomotives during the Summer.
+It runs a regular service from Spring to Autumn, mainly using heritage diesel traction.
 There is a rail connection to the national network at Wymondham which allows access for visiting locomotives and railtours, and has also made it possible for MNR to establish profitable links with some mainline operators by providing them with storage, maintenance and training facilities.

 In its comparatively short history MNR has made great strides and accomplished a number of major projects, the most recent being the installation of a passing loop and signal box at Thuxton which allows two trains to pass and thus doubles the line's capacity at busy times.
 MNR also owns the trackbed north of Dereham as far as the picturesque County School Station, and plans are well advanced for this section of the line to be brought back to use, making it one of the longer preserved lines in the UK.